Register now for the next webinar (26/02):

 Category management: From traditional procurement to category management

-Traditional approach: In traditional procurement, purchases are often decentralized and carried out without an overarching strategy.
+In traditional procurement, purchasing is often decentralized and carried out without an overarching strategy.
 Departments order independently of each other, which leads to a fragmentation of purchasing processes.
 Tools such as simple order forms or spreadsheets are used.
 However, this approach has considerable disadvantages: There is a lack of transparency across the entire purchasing volume, potential for volume discounts remains untapped and the negotiating position with suppliers is weak.
 In addition, redundant processes and a lack of standardization result in increased administrative costs and inefficiencies.

-Category management: Modern companies implement category management as an integral part of their purchasing strategy.
-By systematically categorizing goods and services, buyers can analyse and bundle the entire procurement volume.
+Modern companies implement product group management as an integral part of their purchasing strategy.
+By systematically categorizing goods and services, buyers can analyze and bundle the entire procurement volume.
 Innovative software solutions enable a detailed spend analysis in which expenditure is broken down by product groups, suppliers and business units.
 This leads to improved negotiating positions, as larger volumes can be consolidated and strategically tendered.
 Practical benefits include cost savings of up to 15%, shortened procurement cycles through standardized processes and greater collaboration with key suppliers to promote innovation.

 Conclusion